Karen Jarrett: Second return to Impact Wrestling / Global Force Wrestling (2017)

+All Elite Wrestling (2023–present)

+On May 17, 2023, Jarrett made her debut in All Elite Wrestling (AEW), helping her husband, Jay Lethal, and Satnam Singh attack FTR (Cash Wheeler and Dax Harwood) on Dynamite, and joining Jeff's stable.

 Personal life

-Karen has two children with her former husband Kurt Angle; a daughter named Kyra Angle (born December 2, 2002) and son named Kody Angle (born October 26, 2006).
+Karen has two children with her former husband Kurt Angle, whom she married in 1998.
 In 2008, Karen filed for divorce, which was finalized on October 26, 2008.

 Karen was romantically linked to TNA co-founder Jeff Jarrett in 2009.
 The relationship was said to have started while Kurt and Karen were separated.
 This resulted in TNA president Dixie Carter placing Jarrett on a leave of absence.
 The situation was revealed in July 2009 when a caller claiming to be a former TNA employee called the Bubba the Love Sponge Show.
 On April 6, 2010, Karen announced that she and Jarrett were engaged.
 Karen and Jarrett were married on August 21, 2010.

 During April 2016, the Wrestling Observer Newsletter published a report that Karen was involved in an argument with Lucha Underground announcer Melissa Santos during a WrestleCon in Dallas over the WrestleMania 32 weekend.
 Details include Santos was complaining about not having a chair to sit on, somehow leading to Karen spitting on her and a confrontation that nearly escalated into a fight.
 It was reported as early as July 27, 2017, Karen had a confrontation with WWE superstar Braun Strowman in a bar in Nashville.
 The report described Karen approached Braun with a request for an autograph for her son.
 Braun allegedly refused to sign an autograph and disrespected Karen with an unspecified but derogatory verbal response.
 Karen went on to identify her child was the son of then-WWE superstar Kurt Angle, prompting Strowman to apologize.
 After the story made sports news, Karen went on to state the incident was "blown way out of proportion."

-Karen works to spread awareness against leukemia through her social media handles.
-She has also supported the Black Lives Matter movement.